cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 4. You cannot download script files from a remote server.

 This brings up two key issues, home page loading speed and remote resource caching and version management.
 For the home page loading speed, we recommend that developers only save the script file in the **WeChat Mini Game** package, and all other resources are downloaded from the remote server.
-As for downloading, caching and version management of remote resources, Cocos Creator 3D has done the job for developers.
-Let's look at the logic of this part below.
+As for downloading, caching and version management of remote resources, **Cocos Creator 3D** has done the job for developers.

 In the **WeChat Mini Game** environment, we provide a `wxDownloader` object, and after setting the `REMOTE_SERVER_ROOT` property to it, the logic of the engine to download resources becomes: